What to know about buying a house in Missouri

 If you want to buy a home at that median price, your down payment options might fall between:

-- $7,200 for 3% down payment
+- $7,797 for 3% down payment

-- $48,000 for 20% down payment
+- $51,980 for 20% down payment

 Kansas City doesn’t appear to have an active down payment assistance program.
-We found references to DPA in policy documents but nothing more.
+We found references to DPA in policy documents, but nothing more.

 The city includes portions of four counties: Jackson, Clay, Cass, and Platte.
 And you could see if those have their own programs.
-Just ask the county government in which you are buying.
+Just ask the county government where you are buying.
 Or you could call the city government at (816) 513-3600 to see if there’s a program we missed.
 Otherwise, the statewide MHDC program is a good alternative.

 St. Louis first-time home buyers

-The median home price in St. Louis was $207,600 in August 2022.
-That was an increase of 1.3% year-over-year, according to Redfin.
+The median home price in St. Louis was $230,000 in October 2024, according to Redfin.
+That rose 10.6% year-over-year.

 If you want to buy a home at that price, your down payment options might fall between:

-- $6,200 for 3% down payment
+- $6,900 for 3% down payment

-- $41,500 for 20% down payment
+- $46,000 for 20% down payment

-Again, we could not find a down payment assistance program run by the City of St. Louis.
+Again, we could not locate a down payment assistance program run by the City of St. Louis.
 But you could call City Hall at (314) 622-4800 to check whether we missed something.
 If that doesn’t work, fall back on the MHDC’s program.
 The city’s website says, “Since 1876, St. Louis has been an independent city, meaning it is not part of any county.”

-The median list price of homes in Springfield was $225,000 in September 2022.
-That was an increase of 18.5% year-over-year according to Realtor.com.
+The median list price of homes in Springfield was $275,000 in October 2024.
+That increased 1.9% year-over-year, according to Realtor.com.

 If you want to buy a home at that average price, your down payment options might fall between:

-- $6,800 for 3% down payment
+- $8,250 for 3% down payment

-- $45,000 for 20% down payment
+- $55,000 for 20% down payment

 If you’re eligible, you can borrow up to $9,000 as a silent second mortgage.
 That means a 0% interest rate and no monthly payments.
 But you have to repay the entire sum you borrowed when the home stops being your primary residence, no matter how long you live there.